camerons2001/CheatInjector/README.md

 # About
-This program that automates the process of injecting OTC or any other dll file.
+This program that injects OTC or any other dll files with one single click.

 # How to use:
 1) Open CSGO